Biloxi, Mississippi: Hurricanes

 Scores of hurricanes have hit the Mississippi Gulf Coast, but the most destructive, as measured by storm surge levels in the Biloxi Lighthouse, occurred in 1855, 1906, 1909, 1947, 1969 (Hurricane Camille), and 2005 (Hurricane Katrina).

 On August 29, 2005, Hurricane Katrina hit the Mississippi Gulf Coast with high winds, heavy rains and a 30 ft storm surge, causing massive damage to the area.
 Katrina came ashore during the high tide of 6:56 am, +2.3 feet more.
 Commenting on the power of the storm and the damage, Mayor A. J. Holloway said, "This is our tsunami."
 Mississippi Governor Haley Barbour was quoted as saying the destruction of the Mississippi coastline by Hurricane Katrina looked like an American Hiroshima.

 Hurricane Katrina damaged over 40 Mississippi libraries beyond repair, breaking windows and flooding several feet in the Biloxi Public Library, requiring a total rebuild.

 Biloxi is the site of a memorial to Katrina victims, created by a team of local artists with assistance from the crew and volunteers of Extreme Makeover: Home Edition.

 Multiple plans were laid out to rebuild the waterfront areas of Biloxi, and in 2007 the federal government announced it was considering buying out up to 17,000 Mississippi coast homeowners to form a hurricane protection zone.
 Meanwhile, the city of Biloxi is rapidly implementing plans to allow the redevelopment of commercial properties south of Highway 90.

-Hurricane Katrina pushed houses inland along the Mississippi Gulf Coast, including at Biloxi.

-Casino barges floated ashore in Biloxi during Hurricane Katrina's storm surge.

-U.S. Navy personnel perform a search and rescue mission in Biloxi after Hurricane Katrina.